Turbulent dynamo in the two-phase interstellar medium: Results: Two-phase medium

 It is important to study and understand the probability distribution function (PDF) of the gas density in the ISM, especially in the cold phase, to construct analytical models of star formation \citep{FederrathK2012}.
-In an isothermal setup, the gas density PDF is assumed to follow a lognormal distribution \citep{Vazquez1994, PassotV1998, FederrathEA2008} or a non-lognormal distribution (usually referred as the Hopkins PDF) to account for the density intermittency \citep{Hopkins2013, SquireH2017, MoczB2019, BeattieEA2021}.
-Even for a non-isothermal gas with a polytropic equation of state, the Hopkins model works well \citep{FederrathB2015}.
+In an isothermal setup, the gas density PDF is assumed to follow a lognormal distribution \citep{Vazquez1994, PassotV1998, FederrathEA2008} or a non-lognormal distribution to account for the spatial density intermittency \citep{Hopkins2013, SquireH2017, MoczB2019, BeattieEA2021}.
+Even for a non-isothermal gas with a polytropic equation of state, the non-lognormal distribution works well \citep{FederrathB2015}.
 We, here, explore the density PDF in a multiphase medium.

 \Fig{fig:rhopdf} show the PDF of densities in the kinematic and saturated stages of the turbulent dynamo for the $\Sol$ and $\Comp$ cases.
-For both cases, the PDF for $\whole$ region shows a double hump structure re-confirming the two - phase nature of the medium \citep[also agrees with][]{GazolEA2001, Vazquez-SemadeniEA2007, AuditH2010}.
-The PDFs in the kinematic and saturated stages for both cases and all three regions: $\cold$, $\warm$, and $\whole$ remains roughly the same and thus the growing magnetic field does not have a significant effect on the density distribution.
+For both cases, the PDF for $\whole$ region shows a double hump structure re-confirming the two-phase nature of the medium \citep[also agrees with][]{GazolEA2001, Vazquez-SemadeniEA2007, AuditH2010}.
+The PDFs in the kinematic and saturated stages for both cases and all three regions: $\cold$, $\warm$, and $\whole$ remain roughly the same and thus the growing magnetic field does not have a significant effect on the density distribution.

 To each phase for each case, away from the transition region, we fit the PDF of $s_{\rho} = \ln{(\rho/ \rho_{{\rm mean}, ~T \ge 0~{\rm K}})}$ to a Gaussian distribution,